Mrc0de/Screeps2021/README.md

 - screep decides what to do, not the spawn, but the spawn owns all screeps in room
 - when screep changes room, new (our)spawn owns or no spawn owns them, screep decides where to go and what to do
 - Spawn can broadcast requests, screeps can respond, or not respond
+- map room into spawn memory, try to autobuild when possible

 # Spawning